wlfgp/xboxdrv-mouse/README.md

 # xboxdrv-mouse

-This is a repository for a few settings for the xboxdrv driver, as it is used on a Fedora 24 - meantime Feodora 26 - Linux system.
+This is a repository for a few settings for the xboxdrv driver, as it is used on a Fedora 24 - meantime Fedora 26 - Linux system.
 The driver's home is here:

 * https://github.com/xboxdrv/xboxdrv